-Polarity of Non-polar Bonds
+Polarity of Bonds and Polar Molecules

 Meaning of Polarity in Chemistry

 When the center of gravity of the positive charge does not coincide with the center of gravity of the negative charge like a water molecule, polarity arises in the polar water molecule.
 Therefore, polar covalent molecules like Hydrogen chloride, water, ammonia, and chlorobenzene, etc shows polarity in chemistry.

 Beryllium chloride is linear with the bond angle 180° but the water molecule is non-liner with the bond angle 104°.
 Water molecule formed by the overlap of two sp3-hybrid orbitals of an oxygen atom with two 1s-orbitals of the hydrogen atom.
 The excited-state electronic configuration of oxygen, 2s2 2px2 2py1 2pz1.
 Therefore, the polarization of water molecules arises from the two contributions, form the bond polarity or electronegativity difference and from the lone pairs.

 Calculation of dipole moment and polarity given by the product of charge and distance of the separation or bond length.
 When +q amount of positive charge separates by -q of negative charge and l is the distance between two centers of the molecule, dipole moment, µ = q × l.
 Therefore, perfectly non-polar substances show zero dipole moment or polarity and polar molecules have positive values.
 Therefore the calculation of polarity data quite helpful in the interpretation of the behavior of acid-base solutions like pH scale, explanation of solubility, and the influence of solvents in the chemical kinetics rate of the chemical reactions.